Testing with Web API Tester

-Open any .cs file in the project you would like to perform a Web API test;
+Open a .cs file in the project you would like to perform a Web API test.

-Right mouse click in the code block of the Web API method, and select Run Test(s) if you want to perform the Web API testing in normal mode, or Debug Test(s) if you want to perform the Web API Testing in debug mode.
+Right click in the code block of a Web API method, and select Run Test(s) to perform the Web API testing in normal mode, or Debug Test(s) to perform the Web API Testing in debug mode.

-Select from the sidebar the Web API you would like to test.
+Select the Web API you would like to test from the sidebar.

 If required, enter the parameter value for the Web API in the Params tab.